Pre-furbished Inventory

 This is a gorgeous 1960s Zenith table top TV.
 What makes this set particularly special is that leather-wrapped set, which gives it an almost luggage-like quality that was quite uncommon for televisions.
 This styling choice suggests this may have been marketed as a portable or travel television—something that could be moved between rooms or even taken to a vacation home.

 It has upcycling potential for a tabletop cat bed or an enclosure for other small pets like lizards, gerbils, fish or hamsters.
+Medium rehab needed.
+Metal could be restored or painted.
 The measurements are 24 in W, 23 in D and 24 in H. Reference #019 when you fill out the custom order form.

 #021 AVAILABLE FOR CUSTOM ORDER